AviMoto/dragga.js/README.md

 now what?
 ---------

-There are more samples to play with... fell free to explore them and check their relevancy to your projects
+There are more samples to play with... feel free to explore them and check their relevancy to your projects

 Enjoy :)